luizcomparin/luizcomparin/README.md

 ### Hi! 👋

-I'm Luiz Carlos Comparin, a brazilian software developer with 3+ years of experience in the web environment, developing frontend applications and backend APIs. <br>
+My name is Luiz Carlos Comparin, I'm a brazilian full-stack software developer with 3+ years of experience in the web environment, developing fullstack applications and APIs.<br>
-My main stacks are Angular, Nest.js, TypeScript, JavaScript, Node.js.
+My main stacks are Angular, Nest.js, TypeScript, JavaScript, Node.js, PostgreSQL, MongoDB.

 ### ♨ I'm proficient with